VivereSV/NioShadowverseLogger/README.md

 Rhekar for shaming me into making this fully automatic

-And of course, Team Dawnbreakers for all their support.
-Cough guinea pigs cough.
+And of course, ~~my guinea pigs~~ Team Dawnbreakers for all their support.